 A bull market is defined as having a 20% uptick in stock prices after an extended period of falling stock prices.
 Bull markets happen because there is widespread optimism about the economy.

 Generally, when people think things are going well, they tend to put more money into the stock market because there’s more opportunity for a higher return.

 Once in a bull market, it remains that way until there’s a major downturn in the market.
 But eventually, what goes up must come down.

 A bear market is represented by a 20% downturn in stock prices after an extended period of rising stock prices.

 Generally, this is triggered by economic events that seem to signal economic distress.
-That could be for any number of reasons including trouble with trade, signs of deflation that would hurt consumer spending all layouts affecting many sectors of the economy.
+That could be for any number of reasons including trouble with trade, signs of deflation that would hurt consumer spending and layoffs affecting many sectors of the economy.

 The downside here is that there’s a chance that you might not make enough money off your investment to keep up with inflation in the event that the economy bounces back in relatively short order, but there is a sense of security in knowing that you’re not physically losing money.